 This list of common problems with the 3.5L Ecoboost engine will include both generations.
-The second generation came with several improvements in horsepower, the addition of a secondary low-pressure fuel system, and some design changes to fix the timing chain issues.
+The second generation came with several improvements like more horsepower, the addition of a secondary low-pressure fuel system, and some design changes to fix the timing chain issues.

-As the chain expands, the tensioner arm has to extend more to pull the chain tight.
-The further this expansion occurs the more out of sync the camshafts will become with the crankshaft.
-The reason for this is simple; as the tensioner expands to pull the chain tighter causes the camshaft gears to turn counter-clockwise, or retard the cam timing.
+As the chain expands, the tensioner arm will expand more to keep the chain tight.
+This expansion causes the camshafts to become more out of sycn with the crankshaft.
+The reason for this is simple; as the tensioner expands to pull the chain tighter it causes the camshaft gears to turn counter-clockwise retarding the cam timing.

-Eventually, the tensioner will reach a physical maximum stop point.
-A fully extended chain tensioner will cause the chain to bend backwards on itself again between the tensioner arm and the crankshaft pulley.
+Eventually, the tensioner will reach a physical maximum stop.
+A fully extended chain tensioner will cause the chain to bend backwards on itself a bit again between the tensioner arm and the crankshaft pulley.
 Any further expansion of the chain creates sloppiness on the crank sprocket.
 Turning the engine backwards at this point will usualy cause the chain to slip teeth.
 This can occur on engine shut down due to compression kickback.

 3.5L Ecoboost VCT Phasers

-This is a common failure on the 2nd generation 3.5L Ecoboost on 2017 to 2021.
-Ford successully fixed the timing chain issue but now has VCT units wearing out prematurely.
-Symptoms of a bad VCT unit can manifest itself has a startup rattle in best case, a rattle when accelerating, or a constant rattle in worser cases.
+The 2nd generation 3.5L Ecoboost on 2017 - 2021 fixed the chain wear issue, however they introduced VCT cam phaser issues.
+Symptoms of a bad VCT phaser can manifest itself has a startup rattle, a rattle when accelerating, or a constant rattle in worse cases.

 3.5L Ecoboost Coolant Leaks

 Some common coolant leak points include the lines that feed the turbochargers, as well as the crossover hoses at the front of the engine.
 Really any of the hoses at the front of the engine using a quick connector type hose with a locking clip in it.
-These hoses have replaceable O-rings in it that could be a much cheaper repair for a leaky hose vs a replacement coolant hose.
+These hoses have replaceable O-rings in it that could result in a much cheaper repair for a leaky hose vs a replacement coolant hose.

-The degas bottle hose tends to be a reoccuring one.
+The degas bottle hose tends to be a reoccuring leak.
 The degas bottle itself can easily crack if the engine has been overheated due to previous leaks causing low coolant condions.
 Water pump leaks are also fairly common.